-Ours is a world is one full of opportunity waiting to be unearthed and explored, but it does require a healthy curiosity!
-This includes the exciting and challenging world of small business ownership.
-But are people "born entrepreneurs" or is it a skill that can be acquired?
-In this class we argue the latter, equipping you with the knowledge and resources and processes necessary to launch your own business.
+Armed with a healthy curiosity, ours is a world full of opportunity just waiting to be unearthed and explored!
+This claim certainly encompasses the exciting and challenging world of small business ownership.
+But this also begs the question "are people born entrepreneurs" or is it a skill that can be acquired?
+In this class we argue the latter, equipping you with the knowledge, resources, and processes necessary to launch your own business.

-Integrated throughout the program are communication, critical thinking, interpersonal, and problem solving skills.
-Through project-based learning students will apply the business concepts they learn to their own a real business model.
-As students learn how to be an entrepreneur, they gain skills in decision making, information analysis and presentation, and self-reliance.
+Integrated throughout the program are communication, critical thinking, interpersonal, and problem-solving skills.
+Through project-based learning, students will apply the business concepts they learn to their own real business model.
+As students learn how to be an entrepreneur, they gain skills in decision making, information analysis, business presentation, and self-reliance.

 Certification offered to students completing the Small Business Entrepreneurship program include:

-This is a career awareness class which instructs students on the basics necessary for beginning their own business and/or for entry-level employment.
+This is a career awareness class that instructs students on the basics necessary for beginning their own business and/or for entry-level employment.
 Successful Small Business Entrepreneurship students often pursue careers in the following: